Nurse Practitioner – Master of Science in Nursing

-The FNP course plan incorporates Nurse Practitioner Primary Care Competencies in Specialty Areas: Adult, Family, Gerontological, Pediatric, and Women’s Health (NONPF/AACN, 2012), using the section specific to family practice and the AACN (2012) Family Nurse Practitioner Competencies.
-Additionally, the programs are congruent with Criteria for Evaluation of Nurse Practitioner Programs (National Task Force on Quality Nurse Practitioner Education, 2012).
+The FNP course plan incorporates Population-Focused Nurse Practitioner Completeness: Family - Across the Lifespan (NONPF/AACN 2013).
+Additionally, the programs are congruent with Criteria for Evaluation of Nurse Practitioner Programs (National Task Force on Quality Nurse Practitioner Education, 2016).
 Graduates from the Family Nurse Practitioner track are eligible for the FNP national certification examination through American Nurse Credentialing Center (ANCC) or American Academy of Nurse Practitioners (AANP).

 Adult-Gerontology Acute Care Nurse Practitioner (AGACNP)

-The AGACNP course plan incorporates the Adult –Gerontology Acute Care Nurse Practitioner Competencies (National Organization of Nurse Practitioner Faculties, 2012).
-Graduates from the AGACNP track are eligible for the AGACNP national certification examination through the American Nurse Credentialing Center (ANCC), the American Academy of Nurse Practitioners (AANP), or the American Association of Critical Care Nurses (AACN).
+The AGACNP course plan incorporates the Adult–Gerontology Acute Care Nurse Practitioner Competencies (National Organization of Nurse Practitioner Faculties, 2016).
+Graduates from the AGACNP track are eligible for the AGACNP national certification examination through the American Nurse Credentialing Center (ANCC), or the American Association of Critical Care Nurses (AACN).

-*Reference American Association of Colleges of Nursing: www.aacn.nche.edu/dnp/faqs
+*Reference American Association of Colleges of Nursing: aacnnursing.org